kajal7070/Pizza-Sales/README.md

-### This project is aimed to analyze the data of Virat Kohli's performance in International matches
+### This project is aimed to analyze the data of Pizza Place Sales.

   <p align="left">